michelgoth/Tables_R_Tutorial/NEUROSURGEON_GUIDE.md

 ## **You're Ready to Start!**

 Remember: **Every expert was once a beginner**.
-The neurosurgeons who created this resource started exactly where you are now.
+Those who created this resource started exactly where you are now.
 With dedication and this structured approach, you'll be analyzing clinical data like a pro in no time.

 **Next Step**: Install R and RStudio, then run `source("R/setup.R")`